Alpine A110 Review 2024

 The Alpine A110’s chief, and most unforgivable, failing is its interior.
 Looking in from outside it all superficially looks good, with a flying centre console, nicely designed steering wheel and instrument cowl behind it and deeply bolstered sports seats.

-Getting in reveals some of the subterfuge, with many of the materials falling significantly short of expectations of a car with a price tag, which in 2022 starts at just under £50,000 and can be specced up to over £70,000.
+Getting in reveals some of the subterfuge, with many of the materials falling significantly short of expectations of a car with a price tag, which in starts at nearly £55,000 and can be specced up to over £70,000.
+In higher trim versions that cost from as much as £67,500, it's even harder to reconcile.

 We’re used to parts sharing in sports cars, as even Aston Martin borrows bits from Mercedes-Benz.
 But here, and unsurprisingly, the Alpine borrows a lot of its interior bits from its Renault parent company.